The Bankrate promise

 FAQ about parent PLUS loan applications

 Before applying for a parent PLUS loan, get your paperwork in order.
 This includes your Federal Student Aid ID, your student’s information, your income and employer information and any documents you used to complete the FAFSA.
-You should also run the numbers with a student loan calculator to determine exactly how much you need to borrow.
+You should also run the numbers with a student loan calculator to determine how much you need to borrow.

 The deadline for parent PLUS loan applications varies by institution.
 The federal deadline for the FAFSA is June 30 of each award year, but many institutions have earlier deadlines.
 Check with your child’s school to see when the deadline for completing a parent PLUS loan is.